RookieOne/ruby-learning-databases/introduction-to-csvs.md

 # A bit about the audience

-In general, the audience will have had no or little programming experience before starting the curriculum.
-They would have already been taught the basics of Ruby style programming, looping, and how blocks are used.
+In general, the audience will have had little to no programming experience before starting the curriculum.
+They will have already been taught the basics of Ruby style programming, looping, and how blocks are used.
 The audience will also have become comfortable with defining classes, methods, and instantiating instances of those classes.

 # Introduction to CSVs

-The original computer programs couldn't store any data.
+The original computers couldn't store any data.
 These monolithic monsters the size of rooms could only provide immediate computation based on the data passed.
 Rooms of machines with the capabilities of simple handheld calculators.

 There quickly became a need to be able to store data for a computer to process at a later date.
 At first this was done through the use of punch cards (think Scantrons).
 As the data being collected grew, this method became unwieldy.
 Who wants to keep track of boxes of cards?

-Necessity is the mother of invention so computers soon had tape and hard drives allowing them to write data down into digital files.
+Necessity is the mother of invention, so computers soon had tape and hard drives allowing them to write data down into digital files.
 Programs could then access these files, do computations, and generate reports.

-Lets explore how that worked and how we can use Ruby to process files to help run a business.
+Let's explore how that worked and how we can use Ruby to process files to help run a business.

 ## The Problem